bitcoincore-dev/miniscript-templates/mint-001.md

 - Max duration epoch time relative timelock (\~388 days)

 	- It is suggested that the first **Relative Epoch Timelock** occurs prior to the next.
-"Cascading" the time locks sequentially is not neccesary but eases reasoning about the intended purpose and resulting [Bitcoin Script](https://en.bitcoin.it/wiki/Script) structure.
+"Cascading" the time locks sequentially is not necessary but eases reasoning about the intended purpose and resulting [Bitcoin Script](https://en.bitcoin.it/wiki/Script) structure.

 <!--
 @RandyMcMillan - "Cascading TimeLocks" may be a better term to refer to these structures.
 "Degrading Timelocks" has a negative connotation."